 - the business must be based in the UK;

 - it had to have been established before March 2020; and

 - it must have been adversely affected by pandemic.

 The uptake for these loans was substantial.
 According to HM Treasury, as of May 2021, over 2 million loans under the Scheme had been applied for.
 Of these, 1,560,309 were approved.
 This gave a total of the Government-backed loans approved and paid out as being £47.36 billion.

 Why is the Scheme being investigated?

 When the Scheme was first launched, the primary purpose was to give small businesses rapid access to finance to help them survive the economic impact of the pandemic.
 The need for speedy delivery perhaps resulted in applications not being as closely scrutinised as they could have been, and this has left the Scheme open to abuse.
-The Department of Business, Energy and Industrial Standards estimates it could lose up to £27 billion through fraud or poor credit issues on the Bounce Back Loan Scheme.
+The Department of Business, Energy and Industrial Strategy estimates it could lose up to £27 billion through fraud or poor credit issues on the Bounce Back Loan Scheme.
 This is a massive loss to the public purse.

 Who is investigating suspicions of fraud?

 At the end of 2020, the National Crime Agency had commenced investigations into suspected fraud of the Scheme.
 Their first arrests came in October 2020.
 They have continued in their quest to pick out suspected fraudsters, and in their 2020/2021 accounts, published in July, the NCA confirmed that they had increased intelligence and investigative capability which allowed the Agency to pivot resources to focus on fraud targeting the Scheme, leading to 13 arrests, as of 31 March 2021.

 In March 2021, Chancellor Rishi Sunak announced the creation of a HMRC taskforce to crack down on those defrauding the Covid support schemes.
 It was reported that the taskforce would be staffed by more than 1,250 employees.